The Popkov-Sch\"{u}tz two-lane lattice gas: Universality for general jump rates: Introduction

 \section{Introduction}

 There is renewed interest in nonreversible stochastic lattice gases with two (or more) conserved components in one dimension \cite{SKP25,RDMS25}.
 Due to nonreversibility, a major obstacle is the availability of invariant measures.
 Firstly, in contrast with lattice gases satisfying detailed balance, there is no systematic method to determine such measures.
 In the case of nonreversible Glauber type dynamics, the generator of the Markov process has a spectral gap and perturbation theory can be used to study a wide range of invariant measures \cite{Liggett13}.
 However for lattice gases, because of conservation laws, a spectral gap is no longer available.
 Apparently, the only option is to rely on explicit solutions.
-In our note we follow such strategy.

 For one component, usually available is the macroscopic current as a function of the density, $j(\rho)$.
 If $j''(\rho) \neq 0$, one expects the dynamic exponent $z = \tfrac{3}{2}$ and more generally KPZ scaling \cite{S16}.
 Of course, there are marginal cases with distinct behavior \cite{DLPS91}.
 Numerically there is strong support confirming such predictions.
 There is also a variety of models for which KPZ scaling behavior is proved \cite{QS15,T18}.